It’s not always easy to put feelings into words.

-At The Raleigh House, we offer a fully integrated suite of treatments for substance use disorders, including art therapy.
+At The Raleigh House, we offer a fully integrated suite of treatments for substance use disorders to help you express yourself in a comfortable and fulfilling way, including art therapy.

 Art therapy gives our clients a treatment that allows them freedom of expression using a communication method distinctly different from traditional talk therapy.

 Let’s explore art therapy in more detail below.